svenkeidel/sturdy/README.md

 To build, install the [Stack](https://www.haskellstack.org/) build tool and run `stack build` from the root directory of the project.

-The sturdy project currently contains concrete and abstract interpreters for three languages:
+The sturdy project currently contains concrete and abstract and generic interpreters for the following languages:
 * _PCF_, a higher-order functional language with numbers
 * _While_, an imperative language with conditionals and while loops
 * _Stratego_, a language for program transformations